 Practical advice regarding coltsfoot

-It’s recommended to collect coltsfoot flowers just as they bloom, because if picked too late, they already convert useful compounds to fruit formation during the drying, which isn’t a good thing.
+It’s recommended to collect and harvest coltsfoot flowers just as they bloom, because if picked too late, they already convert useful compounds to fruit formation during the drying, which isn’t a good thing.
 The drying must be quite rapid and be performed in a dry and ventilated spot.

 A plant that grows along moist forest edges, atop mounds, along riversides, pathways, fields and in abandoned gardens, it contains senkirkine (a pyrrolizidine alkaloid) in very small amounts, but it is poisonous for hepatic cells.